mzazon/awesome-cloud-projects/aws/ec2-hibernate-cost-optimization/ec2-hibernate-cost-optimization.md

    echo "✅ Hibernation enabled: ${HIBERNATION_ENABLED}"
    ```

    The instance is now running with hibernation capabilities verified.
-This ensures the hibernation feature is properly configured and ready for cost optimization workflows.
+This ensures the hibernation feature is properly configured and ready for cost optimization workflows that can deliver up to 67% cost savings for intermittently used environments.

 3. **Create CloudWatch Metrics and Alarms for Cost Monitoring**:

    CloudWatch monitoring provides visibility into instance utilization and hibernation events, enabling data-driven cost optimization decisions.
-These metrics help identify usage patterns and automate hibernation scheduling based on actual workload requirements.
+These metrics help identify usage patterns and automate hibernation scheduling based on actual workload requirements, supporting AWS Well-Architected cost optimization principles.

    ```bash
    # Create SNS topic for notifications